kadamwhite/talks/2018/wceu/slides.md

 ???

-The hard part's everything we do _in between_ the small periods when we're writing code.
-These other challenges we face on every project.
+The hard part's everything we do in between the small periods when we're writing code.

-We don't have unit tests or linting for any of this.
+We face these challenges on every project, and we don't have unit tests, linting or web frameworks to help us for any of this.
+But fortunately, one of these can help with the rest.

 ---